Serf (film)

 Serf, also known as Son of a Rich (Холоп) is a 2019 Russian comedy film directed by Klim Shipenko.
 The plot follows a wealthy businessman's son who is made to believe he has traveled back to the time of serfdom in Russia, in order to reform his uncouth behaviour.

 The film produced by Yellow, Black and White, the film stars Miloš Biković, with Aleksandra Bortich, Aleksandr Samoylenko, Ivan Okhlobystin, and Mariya Mironova.
+The film is the first installment in the Serf film series.

-The film had its world premiere at the Karo 11 October at Arbat Square in Moscow on 19 December 2019, and was theatrically released in Russia on 26 December 2019 by Central Partnership.
+The film premiered at the KARO 11 October at Arbat Square in Moscow on 19 December 2019, and was theatrically released in Russia on 26 December 2019 by Central Partnership.
+Serf received generally positive reviews from journalists.
+It grossed 3.082 billion rubles at the box office.

-A sequel, Serf 2, was released on Central Partnership in January 2024.
+The film's success led to a sequel, Serf 2, which was released on January 1, 2024, as well as several remakes.